 When you perform an Advanced Search in PsycInfo, filters are a way of further focusing the results by including or excluding records that have been indexed according to one or more of the following:

 The six filters above can be found in a drop-down menu on the Advanced Search home page or on the left-hand side of the results page.

 To use 'Filters' on the Advanced Search home page:

-PsycInfo does not have a filter for either where the research took place or the language of the indexed document (important, if you wish to focus on, for example, articles published in English).
+PsycInfo has a dedicated filter for where the research took place and for the language of the indexed document (important, if you wish to focus on, for example, articles published in English).
 If you wish to apply one or both of these limits, you must use the 'Geographic Location' and/or 'Language' value in the second drop-down box in Advanced Search:

 Each PsycInfo record includes one or two 'content classification codes' (four-digit numerical codes) that have been applied by APA indexers with the intention of summing-up a document's broad psychological subject area, e.g. 3340 Clinical Psychopharmacology.
 The classification codes are listed in the 'PsycInfo Classification' Filter in Advanced Search, as well as on the APA website.